Princeody/Bughunters/README.md

 # Bughunters
-This is my first repository configuring to get notifications on slack
+This is my first repository configuring to get notifications on slack.